-- (g) the exercise by any public authority of its functions for any of the purposes specified in subsection (2), - (2) The purposes referred to in subsection 1(g) to (i) are - ... - (b) the purpose of ascertaining whether any person is responsible for any conduct which is improper ... - One of UKAD's core functions is the investigation and prosecution of Anti-Doping Rule Violations ('ADRVs').
-This function falls within section 31(1)(g) of the Act, as it is exercised for the purpose set out in section 31(2)(b) of the Act. - 11.
+- such an extent that it would be likely to lead to a lack of cooperation by sports, teams or athletes in the testing programme and any subsequent investigations or prosecutions, if not a refusal to participate at all. - 14.
 The considerations behind UKAD's decisions of the kind discussed here are a crucial part of UKAD's regulatory functions.
-Releasing information which has been protected from disclosure for appropriate and important reasons in this context may prejudice these functions. - 12.
-Having determined that there is a risk of prejudice on this basis, UKAD has considered the public interest arguments in favour of disclosure.
+Releasing information which has been protected from disclosure for appropriate and important reasons in this context may prejudice these functions. - 15.
+Having determined that there is a risk of prejudice on these bases, UKAD has considered the public interest arguments in favour of disclosure.
 UKAD recognises the importance of transparency and accountability in general and specifically in relation to the progress of matters from AAF to ADRV and relevant substances.
 However, UKAD considers the more important public interest lies in the maintenance of effective investigation and prosecution processes, engagement with stakeholders, and maintenance of UKAD's position of non-disclosure.
-All of these factors are vital in connection with UKAD's public policy objective of eliminating doping in sport.
+All of these factors are vital in achieving UKAD's public policy objective of eliminating doping in sport.
 Disclosing the relevant information here would likely harm or undermine the relevant processes connected to this objective.